Randal Grichuk Player Props: Rockies vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.86 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics have a 5.85 team ERA that ranks last across all league pitching staffs.

-- Athletics pitchers combine to surrender 146 total home runs at a clip of 1.4 per game (most in baseball).
+- The Athletics surrender the second-most home runs in baseball (147 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.